nipafx/nipafx.dev/content/articles/2014-09-30-decorator-pattern-java-8.md

 ---
-title: "The Decorator Pattern With Java 8"
+title: "The Decorator Pattern With Default Methods"
 tags: [clean-code, patterns, default-methods, java-8]
 date: 2014-09-30
 slug: decorator-pattern-default-methods
 description: "Use Java 8's default methods to make the decorator pattern even more beautiful, which results in more concise and readable code."
 searchKeywords: "decorator pattern default methods"
-featuredImage: The Decorator Pattern with Java8 The Decorator Pattern (simplified)
+featuredImage: decorator-pattern-default-methods
+repo: demo-decorator-java-8
 ---

 In [a recent post](decorator-pattern-saved-my-day) I described how the decorator pattern saved my day.